Arts, Design & Culture Arts Management

 # Applicants with qualifications from a university or comparable institution within/ outside Hong Kong where the language of teaching or assessment is not English are required (unless exceptionally exempted) to obtain a score of 7.0 in IELTS (with a minimum of 5.5 in each sub-test); or to obtain a score of 100 in TOFEL iBT (with a minimum of 20 in each sub-test)

-Shortlisted applicants may be invited to attend interviews in August (main round)/December (final round).
+Shortlisted applicants may be invited to attend interviews in August (main round)/December (clearing round).
 Depending on the location and the availability of the applicant, s/he may be asked to attend an in-person or a phone/video interview.

 Applicants will be notified the application results and will via email by September/December.
 Admitted applicants will be required to accept the offer and pay the non-refundable deposit/ tuition fee within ten days.